pmorch/keepassxc-wiki/Building-KeePassXC.md

 make -j8 package
 ```
 #### Notes:
-If you installed via Homebrew, you should be able to compile KeePassXC this way, but if CMake fails to find your Qt installation, you can specify it manually by adding the following parameter:
+If you installed Qt5 via Homebrew, you should be able to compile KeePassXC without any changes.
+If CMake fails to find your Qt installation, you can specify it manually by adding the following parameter:

-- `-DCMAKE_PREFIX_PATH=/usr/local/opt/qt/lib/cmake`
+`-DCMAKE_PREFIX_PATH=/usr/local/opt/qt/lib/cmake`

 (or whatever your Qt installation path is)

+When building with ASAN support on macOS, you need to use `export ASAN_OPTIONS=detect_leaks=0` before running the tests (LSAN is no supported on macOS).

 ### Windows
 In a _MSYS2 MinGW_ terminal (*not* _MSYS2 MSYS_ which is the default), download and unpack the source code as described in the [Linux](#linux) section, change into the source code directory and run: